Pujakumari2925456/Sorting-Visualiser/README.md

 <img src="images/merge-sort.gif" alt="merge sort" width="500"/>

-## Quick Sort
+## Explanation  of Quick Sort

-<b>Quicksort</b> was developed by British computer scientist Tony Hoare in 1959.
-It is still a commonly used algorithm for sorting.
-It has potential to be multiple times faster than its main competitors, merge sort and heapsort.
+<b>Quicksort</b> is a highly efficient sorting algorithm using the divide and conquer approach.
+It selects a pivot, partitions the array into elements less than and greater than the pivot, and recursively sorts the subarrays.

     Worst complexity: n^2
     Average complexity: n*log(n)